The Arts

 A musical haven inspiring discovery, growth and expression.
 Our fully equipped and beautifully appointed music conservatory is a place where students find and enriching environment to improve their skills and share a love of music.

 The enjoyment of music is universal.
 King’s offers musical instruction in instrumental (i.e. band) music, vocal music and strings.
-Under the superb direction of Mr. Kevin Norbury, budding and experienced musicians alike come together to “make a joyful noise.”
-The King’s Concert Band (rehearsing Friday mornings at 8:30) and the King’s Choir (rehearsing Wednesdays at lunch time) mount ambitious seasonal concerts at Christmas and in the spring.
+Under the superb direction of Mrs. Janessa McFarlane, budding and experienced musicians alike come together to “make a joyful noise.”
+The King’s Concert Band and the King’s Choir mount ambitious seasonal concerts at Christmas and in the spring.

 The Music Conservatory is available for rehearsal and performances.
 Rental enquiries should be directed to Mrs. Sharon Van Beilen, Rental Coordinator by phone: 905-257-5464 ext 503.